-The rise of social media has been huge for musicians.
-It has given them the chance to promote their work globally.
-At first, social media marketing for musicians who are starting out might seem daunting.
-This guide will help you understand various platforms, and how you’ll use them to spread your music.
+The rise of social media over the last decade has proven to be a boon for those in the arts.
+It has opened a variety of opportunities for them to promote their work to a large audience.
+At first glance, social media marketing for musicians who are starting out might seem daunting.

-Before social media, musicians spent hours creating demos to woo record companies.
-Or they played dozens of gigs to attract a following.
+Before social media, musicians spent a lot of time creating demos to woo record companies.
+Or they had to play dozens of gigs to attract a following.
 While these routes are still important, social media has given new acts an easier route to music stardom.